 ~Few drops of essential oil (optional)

-~A small or medium mixing bowl
+~A medium glass mixing bowl

-~Small plastic bottles (2 or 3 oz)
+~Small plastic squeeze or pump bottles (2 or 3 oz), or other small containers

 ~Labels (see below)